JorgeOrozcoP/git_training/README.md

 4. Navigate to that folder and use the command `git clone` followed by the link that you copied earlier.
 For this exercise, the complete command is: `git clone https://github.com/JorgeOrozcoP/git_training.git`

+## Basic command flow: creating a branch

+`git checkout -b new-feature upper-branch` use this to create a branch and immediately switch to it, copying the upper branch

+## Basic command flow: commiting a change

+`git status` will show the current status of files

+`git diff` check the modifications just done to your files

+`git add [file path]` will stage a file to be commited

+`git add --all` will stage all modified files to be commited

+`git commit -m "some message"` will commit the staged files.
+Think of a commit as a 'timestamp'.
+The staged files will be commited to a specific point in time

+`git pull origin branch-name` before you upload your changes (push) make sure that your branch is up to date

+`git push origin branch-name` upload (push) your changes into the repository